NREL/ReEDS-2.0/_sources/user_guide.md.txt

 1. *transmission_capacity_init_AC_NARIS2024.csv*: Initial AC transmission capacities between 134 US ReEDS zones.
 Calculated using the code available at <https://github.nrel.gov/pbrown/TSC> and nodal network data from <https://www.nrel.gov/docs/fy21osti/79224.pdf>.
 The method is described by Brown, P.R. et al 2023, "A general method for estimating zonal transmission interface limits from nodal network data", in prep.
 1. *transmission_capacity_init_AC_REFS2009.csv*: Initial AC transmission capacities between 134 US ReEDS zones.
 Calculated for <https://www.nrel.gov/analysis/re-futures.html>.
 1. *transmission_capacity_init_nonAC.csv*: Initial DC transmission capacities between 134 US ReEDS zones.
-1. *transmission_distance_cost_500kVac.csv*: Distance and cost for a representative transmission route between each pair of 134 US ReEDS zones, assuming a 500 kV single-circuit line.
+1. *transmission_cost_ac_500kv_ba.csv* and *transmission_distance_ba.csv*: Distance and cost for a representative transmission route between each pair of 134 US ReEDS zones, assuming a 500 kV single-circuit line.
 Routes are determined by the reV model using a least-cost-path algorithm accounting for terrain and land type multipliers.
 Costs represent the appropriate base cost from rev_transmission_basecost.csv multiplied by the appropriate terrain and land type multipliers for each 90m pixel crossed by the path.
 Endpoints are in inputs/shapefiles/transmission_endpoints and represent a point within the largest urban area in each of the 134 ReEDS zones.
-1. *transmission_distance_cost_500kVdc.csv*: Same as transmission_distance_cost_500kVdc.csv except assuming a 500 kV bipole DC line.
+1. *transmission_cost_dc_ba.csv*: Same as transmission_cost_ac_500kv_ba.csv except assuming a 500 kV bipole DC line.

 ### Relevant switches